ross-nordstrom/cs5860-hill_climbing/proposal/README.md

   1. Download LaTeX -- e.g. `apt-get install texlive`
   2. `make clean all`
   3. Manually upload the resulting `PDF` to drive or somewhere for sharing or submitting

+## Citations
+Use an ACM citation generator such as [cite2write](http://www.qub.ac.uk/cite2write/harvard3l.html)